 We couldn’t possibly not feature Bulb in this list.
-We were blown away by their customer service, eco-friendliness and – crucially – their low and transparent rates.
+We were blown away by its customer service, eco-friendliness and – crucially – its low and transparent rates.
 You know your business will be in safe hands with this London start-up – who better to look after your small business than a fellow small business?
-The fact that they are the top rated energy provider on Trustpilot really speaks volumes.
+The fact that it’s the top rated energy provider on Trustpilot really speaks volumes.

 - No exit fees